 Some collection systems are a small component of a larger suite of financial service product offerings.
 For example, a company may have one or two large central products for banking, plus multiple medium-size products, and hundreds of small products – including a small collection software system.
 The research and development, support, and service that this type of firm can devote to its small debt collection product typically lacks depth and sustainability, results for a client bank or credit union.

-Some financial institutions use specialty servicing platforms for specific types of lending such as mortgage lending, commercial lending, consumer lending, and credit cards.
+Some financial institutions in North America use specialty servicing platforms for specific types of lending such as mortgage lending, commercial lending, consumer lending, and credit cards.
 It is vitally important that banks and credit unions use a debt collection system that is adept at consolidating all of a debtor’s disparate account information into a full 360-degree view of each debtor’s outstanding debt.

 Features of CARM-Pro™ Automated Debt Collection Technology